-A. The emissions trading scheme (European Emissions Trading Scheme - EU ETS) that seeks to reduce industrial emissions by forcing companies to acquire sufficient emission rights to cover all their CO2 emissions, thereby making companies responsible for the negative externality generated by this greenhouse gas (GHG) and to provide them with more incentives to invest in clean technologies.
-The EU-ETS is the largest carbon market in the world and covers more than 40% of the EU's total
+- A. The emissions trading scheme (European Emissions Trading Scheme EU ETS) that seeks to reduce industrial emissions by forcing companies to acquire sufficient emission rights to cover all their CO2 emissions, thereby making companies responsible for the negative externality generated by this greenhouse gas (GHG) and to provide them with more incentives to invest in clean technologies.
+The EU-ETS is the largest carbon market in the world and covers more than 40% of the EU's total GHG emissions (proceeding mainly from electro-intensive sectors whose emissions are relatively easy to measure). - B. The "Fit for 55" package includes substantial modifications to align the EU emissions rights system with the emissions reduction objectives of the European Green Deal, including the introduction of the Carbon Border Adjustment Mechanism (CBAM) that seeks to reduce the import of CO2 emissions into the EU by highly polluting goods via a tax on the own resources of the EU Budget.
+At the same time, the scope of emissions trading (EU ETS) is extended to maritime transport and a new ETS has been created for emissions associated with buildings and land transport.

-12 Regulation (EU) 2021/1119 of the European Parliament and of the Council of 30 June 2021 establishing the framework to achieve climate neutrality and amending Regulations (EC) No 401/2009 and (EU) 2018/1999 ("European climate legislation").
+Regulation (EU) 2021/1119 of the European Parliament and of the Council of 30 June 2021 establishing the framework to achieve climate neutrality and amending Regulations (EC) No 401/2009 and (EU) 2018/1999 ("European climate legislation").